equinor/fmu-ensemble/docs/usage.rst

    # the output should be something like
    #   <Ensemble reek_r001_iter0, 50 realizations>

 You name your ensemble in the first argument.
 This name is used when you combine the ensemble with other ensembles into an ``EnsembleSet``.
-The path is where on the filesystem your realizations root are.
+The path is where on the filesystem your realizations roots are.
 The realization root is also called RUNPATH in ERT terminology, and is where you have the ``STATUS`` file among others.

 When you initialize single ensembles, ensure you do not mix ``iter-3`` with ``iter-*``, where the latter only makes sense when you initialize an *EnsembleSet*, see below.

-When doing this, only rudimentary loading of the ensemble is performed, like loading ``STATUS`` and ``parameters.txt``.
-It is the intention that this operation should be fast, and any heavy data lifting is not done until the user requests it.
+When a `ScratchEnsemble` object is intialized, only rudimentary loading of the ensemble is performed, like loading ``STATUS`` and ``parameters.txt``.
+It is the intention that this operation should be fast, and any heavy data parsing is not done until the user requests it.

 When an ensemble is loaded into memory, you can ask for certain properties,